×

 Where to Eat Awaji Island Onions

-Indulge in curry rice that harmoniously blends the succulent sweetness of black beef and the distinct flavor of Awaji Island onions, creating the perfect dish.
+Indulge in curry rice that harmoniously blends the distinct sweetness of Awaji onions and savory curry, creating the perfect dish.

 Click here for reservations